For the INFJs and INFPs Who are Drowning in Worry

 I’ve received so many emails from INF types who are struggling with anxiety, overwhelm, dread, and uncertainty.

-I’ve been thinking, “How do we as INFs find our way when the world around us seems volatile and unpredictable”
+I’ve been thinking, “How do INFs find their way when the world seems volatile and unpredictable”

 What happens when the future seems bleak and uncertain?
-How do we as INFs dream when we have no idea what future to furnish our dreams with?
+How do INFs dream when they have no idea what future to furnish their dreams with?

 Not sure what your personality type is?
 Take our new personality questionnaire here.
 Or you can take the official MBTI® here.